 Wrongful termination claims can be difficult to prove.
 Those who’ve been victimized by an employer’s illegal behavior need an experienced wrongful termination attorney who is not only a skilled negotiator but also a tenacious advocate and aggressive litigator.

-John P. Mann has been practicing employment law for more than 30 years.
+John P. Mann has been practicing employment law for more than 30 years in Greensville, SC.
 His experience and thorough knowledge of this field have allowed him to thrive in this complex area of law.

 It means that employees can generally be fired at the will of their employers — for any or no reason at all.
 While this may seem unfair or just plain wrong, employees who don’t have signed contracts with their employers are usually considered “at-will employees” and work without job security.